Tourists from all over the world flock to this

 Other singers came to talk to me: a young girl

-in tight black mini and long glossy hair who on looks and talent alone could go far in a a larger city, two brothers one of
+in a tight black mini dress and long glossy hair who on looks and talent alone could go far in a a larger city, two brothers

-whom spoke English and the other who was an excellent singer, a short-haired woman singer in mauve who was present encouraging
+one of whom spoke English and the other who was an excellent singer, a short-haired woman singer in mauve who was present

-me at my very night of singing in Nanning.
+encouraging me at my first night of singing in Nanning.

 I next sang our classic Red River Valley doing

-a duet with my friend. this is done in both Chinese and English and is a huge hit.
-It is strange to think I never
+a duet with my friend.
+This is done in both Chinese and English and is a huge hit.

-The bathroom was interesting to me in a room with
+The bathroom there was interesting, in a room with

 a stove and wood table, a caretaker cottage, no beds there.
 The hole in the ground was the latrine, and outside there

-The singers enjoyed having lots of photos, as entertainers
+The singers enjoyed having lots of photos taken,

-We closed the night happily and simply by going
+We closed the night happily by going to a crowded

-to a crowded night street full of little restaurants.
-My friend ordered very hot food, just meat balls, noodles and
+night street full of little restaurants.
+My friend ordered very hot food, just meat balls, noodles and green vegetables,

 The first day alone was rushed, crowded and very